Our equity release

 A lifetime mortgage is a loan secured against your home, designed to last for the rest of your life.
 We’ve designed our Just For You Lifetime Mortgage to allow an initial lump sum release with the added flexibility of a cash facility, from which you can release additional amounts in the future as and when needed.
 Our lifetime mortgage also provides an option to pay some or all of the monthly interest amount which could help reduce the overall cost of the loan amount.

 To be eligible for our Just For You Lifetime Mortgage you must be aged 55 or over, or the youngest applicant must be aged 55 or over if you are borrowing jointly.
 You must also own your own home.
 The property – which must be your main residence – has to be in England, Wales, Scotland or Northern Ireland and worth at least £70.000.
 The maximum borrowing amount will be determined by a number of factors including your age and the value of the property.

-The maximum amount available will be subject to an overriding maximum of £800,000 for properties in England, and £250,000 for Scotland, Wales and Northern Ireland.
+The maximum amount available will be subject to an overriding maximum of £800,000 for properties in England, Scotland and Wales and £250,000 for Northern Ireland.
 The minimum amount you can borrow is £10,000, or £30,000 if you are making monthly payments.